-Tel Aviv prosecutors have closed their investigation into the deaths of a young man and woman in a basement elevator during flooding last year amid stormy weather in the city.
+The State Attorney’s Office on Wednesday announced prosecutors were closing an investigation into the deaths of a young man and woman in a basement elevator during flooding last year amid stormy weather in Tel Aviv.

-Officials informed the families of couple Dean Yaakov Shoshani and Stav Harari that they could not point to “a person, body or authority that could be accused of a sufficient level of negligence in a criminal trial.”
+Officials informed the families of couple Dean Yaakov Shoshani and Stav Harari that they could not point to “a person, body or authority that could be accused of a sufficient level of negligence in a criminal trial,” according to a statement.

-In the fatal flooding in January of last year, officials said the elevator became stuck, possibly due to a power outage.
+In the fatal flooding in January 2020, officials said the elevator became stuck, possibly due to a power outage.
 Residents told Hebrew media they heard banging from the elevator and called police but rescue services took 30 to 60 minutes to arrive.
 The couple had drowned by then.